 You can chop and change small aspects of your strategy a bit at a time to see what has the most impact on your sales conversions and resonates most with your target audience.

 For example, you may want to experiment with different CTAs (call to actions).
 You can use each one for a period of time and see which one is the most effective.

 This does require a little patience, as you need to be able to give each aspect of your strategy time before you can carry out a fair assessment.

 Or, with the right tools, such as HubSpot, you can implement an A/B test function to load different CTAs which rotate on load, achieving the same objective while saving time.

 If you have a website already, heat mapping is an excellent way to analyse its strengths and weaknesses.

-Heat mapping creates a visual tool to show where the user clicks and hovers on the website’s pages.
-This will show you which aspects are capturing the attention of customers whether that be the content or layout of the webpage.
+Heat mapping creates a visual tool that shows where users click and hover on the website’s pages.
+This will show you which aspects are capturing the attention of customers, whether that be the content or layout of the webpage.

 More importantly, you can set up lead tracking and source.
 This is the key as it takes away from vanity metrics and puts the focus on tangible results.
 It will highlight what changes not only get more clicks, but drive more leads – this is the core of CRO.